yclas/guides/docs/Security-avoid-spam-on-your-site.md

 **Akismet**

 You can also activate Akismet entering your Akismet key

   You can find more information about Akismet and how obtain an Akismet key following this link:  [https://akismet.com/](https://akismet.com/)  It’s free to use but be aware of false positives.

 ### Captcha

-Now move to  **Settings > Advertisement > Publish Options**  set Captcha “ON”
+Go to  **Settings > Advertisement > Publish Options** and set Captcha “ON”